athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Diabolic Dragon (Ancient).md

     desc: "  The dragon recharges their Hellfire Breath whenever they score a critical hit with a Strike."

   - name: "Hellfire Breath"
-    desc: "`pf2:2` (divine,fire,unholy) The dragon unleashes a blast of infernal fire that deals 21d6 fire damage in a 60-foot cone (DC 42 Reflex check save).\n\nThe dragon can't use Hellfire Breath again for 1d4 rounds."
+    desc: "`pf2:2` (divine,fire,unholy) The dragon unleashes a blast of infernal fire that deals 21d6 fire damage in a @Template[cone|distance:60] (DC 42 Reflex check save).\n\nThe dragon can't use Hellfire Breath again for 1d4 rounds."

 ```